christopher5106/christopher5106.github.io/_posts/2015-09-01-training-optical-character-recognition-technology-tesseract.markdown

 tesseract ${newlang}.std.exp0.tif ${newlang}.std.exp0 -l fra batch.nochop makebox # '-l fra' is optional, if use of the French language recognition
 {% endhighlight %}

 To perform a better recognition, you can download additional languages such as "fra" for French language.
 Put the file `fra.traineddata` in `/usr/local/share/tessdata/` for Tesseract to use it.
+You can also use an [online tool](http://pp19dd.com/tesseract-ocr-chopper/).

 Then, with the 2 files (.tiff and .box), here is the list of commands to create a new language `newfra` for Tesseract from this TIFF image :